RCZhao/ShearCo/README.md

 Testing the code:
 * the folder `test` contains a lens and a source input catalog, the test config file and the test output file
-* run with `./bin/shearco -c test_config` and compare "tshear.ascii" and "test_tshear.ascii"
+* run with `./bin/shearco -c test/test_config` and compare "tshear.ascii" and "test_tshear.ascii"

 ## Configuration file